vueComponent/ant-design-vue/components/transfer/index.en-US.md

 - When you need to show alert messages to users.
 - When you need a persistent static container which is closable by user actions.

+Transfer the elements between two columns in an intuitive and efficient way.

+One or more elements can be selected from either column, one click on the proper `direction` button, and the transfer is done.
+The left column is considered the `source` and the right column is considered the `target`.
+As you can see in the API description, these names are reflected in.

 ## API

 | Property | Description | Type | Default | Version |